kingpro/forwarding/README.md

 # Step 4
-forwarding-server send back a json to A
+forwarding-server send back the following json to the client

 ```
 {
     "rsp":"hs4",
-    "result":"OK"
+    "result":"OK" // "OK" means initial sucessfully, "FAIL" means initial failed.
+    "desc":"" // optional.
 }
 ```

 # Step 5
-A send data to forwarding-server who fowarding the data to B (all recv_channel_ids receivers) directly.
+client send data to forwarding-server who will foward the data to all receivers directly.

 # Step 6
 A close the connection, then forwarding-server clear this session infomations.